Podcastindex-org/helipad/README.md

 Helipad runs as a single process web server with the LND poller running as a separate thread.
 Invoices are checked for every 9 seconds, parsed and stored locally in a Sqlite database.
 The main webserver thread then serves them to clients over HTTP(S).

+## To Compile

+You need Rust installed: [instructions here](https://www.rust-lang.org/tools/install).

+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

+Once you have Rust you can compile in the root folder of this repo:

+`cargo run`

+If you get an error like:

+`  = note: /usr/bin/ld: cannot find -lsqlite3`

+You may need to install SQLite3:

+`sudo apt-get install sqlite3`
+`sudo apt-get install -y libsqlite3-dev`

+## After compiling

 After compiling, you start the binary like this:

 ```./helipad 8080```